-How do I write a captivating headline?
+How to write a clickable headline?

 Headline formulas that work

-Use a number
+Add a number

-Ask a question
+Ask a leading question

-Make a comparison
+Make it a competition

 You’ve written your killer headline, and you’re ready to press post.
 Take a quick pause and have a read over your entire post.
 Does it deliver on what your headline has promised?